randomcoww/homelab/README.md

 tw terraform -chdir=pxeboot_config_client apply
 ```

-Server will now be able to PXE boot from the cluster as long as only one node is taken down at a time
+Each node will now be able to PXE boot from the cluster as long as only one node is taken down at a time

 ---